The fireball: my first feedback story

 4. Collect 360-degree feedback for maximum objectivity: to increase feedback objectivity (and to confirm your assumptions as managers), it’s best to ask for regular 360 feedback (every quarter would be a good cadence).
 You can also guide people who want to give you feedback about one colleague towards that respective colleague for a higher impact (to also eliminate she-said-he-said).

 “Your peers give you a lot of props for how you managed the budget crisis.
 This was important and difficult work, and your calm demeanor, excellent listening skills, and rational arguments helped the team get to a good outcome.”Excerpt From: Julie Zhuo.
 “What to Do When Everyone Looks to You”

 Feedback is powerful and can make the difference between great and mediocre leadership.
-Spend time perfecting this tool and practice, practice, practice.
-There is a lot of learning and growth on you in the process (remember that you will be asking for feedback yourself while you build on the habit of giving it).
+So spend time perfecting this tool and practice, practice, practice.
+There is a lot of learning and growth for you in the process (remember that you will be asking for feedback while you build on the habit of giving it).

-There are some more suggestions on how to give the best and most effective feedback from the two amazing leaders that inspired this post:
+There are some more suggestions on how to give the best and most effective feedback from the two outstanding leaders that inspired this post:

-- Be humble: neigher you, nor your employee possesses the whole truth; be open to be challenged.
+- Be humble: neither you nor your employee possesses the whole truth; be open to being challenged.

-- Be helpful: make it clear you want to be helpful; if you’re not certain, write down objectives before giving feedback, to make sure all you want is to help.
+- Be helpful: make it clear you want to be beneficial; if you’re not certain, write down objectives before giving feedback to ensure all you want is to help.

 - Ask yourself – and your team – if you are giving enough feedback.
-Also make sure your feedback isn’t only task-related, as growth doesn’t refer only to technical skills.
+Also, ensure your feedback isn’t only task-related, as growth doesn’t refer only to technical skills.